 Whether you’re a Shakespearian orator, or simply a harried parent trying to get a child to sleep, reading a good book aloud can help you get into the moment, banishing errant thoughts from your mind, and centering you.
 You can read a children’s book, complete with voice-overs and characterizations, or something you’re totally into (think young adult fiction, like The Giver or the Twilight Saga).
 Cozy the family up together, puppy-pile style, under as many blankets as the weather allows, and read until the day (and stress) falls away.
 In a meta-analysis of studies in Pediatrics, researchers found that reading aloud reduces parental stress or depression, and it also improves the parent-child relationship, too.
 Check out our favorite reads from the 2020 quarantine book club.

 Make pretty pictures

 You probably enjoyed drawing in coloring books as a child, but cast away this tranquil practice as you got older.
 This now-trending pastime may be therapeutic as well as nostalgic.
 Using adult coloring books, though not considered art therapy, may help combat anxiety by helping you focus.
 This diverts negative energy away from stress-producing thoughts, and onto the creative task at hand.
-In fact, we have plenty of coloring pages you can print at home for free.

 Dance like nobody’s watching